yusufyzzc/lower-higher-game/Readme.md

 # 🔼 Lower-Higher Game (Python Console)

 A fun and simple Python console game where the player guesses which of two entities has more followers on social media.
-Inspired by the classic "Higher Lower" game format!
+Inspired by the classic "Higher Lower" game format

 ## How to Play